MicrosoftDocs/azure-devops-docs/docs/integrate/rest-api-overview.md

 ### Authenticate

-There are many ways to authenticate your application or service with VSTS or TFS.
+There are many ways to authenticate your application or service with Azure DevOps Services or TFS.
 The following table is an excellent way to decide which method is the best for you:

 | Type of application | Description | example |Authentication mechanism | Code samples |
 |---------------------|-------------|---------|-------------------------|--------|